-When Pierre left the family home at 17, he did several odd jobs until he landed at the Sainte-Gertrude brewery.
-We are here in 1974, the Gentilly power plant is under construction and the people of the region are approaching it with the promise of work.
+When Pierre left home at 17, he worked a series of odd jobs until he landed at the Sainte-Gertrude brewery.
+It's 1974, the Gentilly power plant is under construction, and local people are flocking there with the promise of work.

 Among these pilgrims is Florent, a slightly older cook who befriends Pierre.
-The two curious people share the cuisine of this modest place until Florent introduces Pierre to L'Accueil , the region's upscale restaurant.
-They served great classics such as pepper steak, lobster thermidor and the famous perch fillet.
+The two curious souls share the kitchen of this modest place until Florent introduces Pierre to L'Accueil , the region's high-end restaurant.
+It serves classics like pepper steak, lobster thermidor, and the famous perch fillet.

-Pierre enjoys it, lives a culinary awakening and develops a new passion.
+Pierre enjoys it, experiences a culinary awakening and develops a new passion.

-The friends then decided to enroll in the École d'hôtellerie de Trois-Rivières to perfect their knowledge.
-The following year, they complete the program with full honors, and even receive job offers as teachers!
-But youth being what it is, Pierre is too curious to settle a few kilometers from the family home: he has to travel.
+The friends then decided to enroll at the Trois-Rivières Hotel Management School to further their education.
+The following year, they completed the program with honors and even received job offers as teachers!
+But youth being what it is, Pierre was too curious to settle a few kilometers from the family home: he had to travel.

-After a classic Eurotrip , he spends some time in the galleys of a ship where he faces the dark side of the job; rotten working conditions and disrespectful clientele.
+After a classic Eurotrip , he spends some time in the kitchens of a ship where he faces the dark side of the job: rotten working conditions and disrespectful customers.
 Homophobic and racist "jokes" are common and Pierre cannot tolerate this kind of atmosphere.

-His decision is made, he wants to open his own restaurant.
-Pierre wants to cook whatever he wants, in a healthy working environment.
+His decision is made: he wants to open his own restaurant.
+Pierre wants to cook whatever he wants, in a healthy work environment.

-It was on December 9, 1980, when all the newspapers on the planet announced the death of John Lennon, that Pierre left the ship and went into business.
+It was on December 9, 1980, when all the newspapers in the world announced the death of John Lennon, that Pierre left the ship and went into business.

-The two friends move to Montreal and decide to open a clandestine restaurant, very secret, without a license and without a name.
-A restaurant for adventurous foodies.
+The two friends move to Montreal and decide to open a clandestine, top-secret restaurant, without a license or a name.
+A restaurant for adventurous gourmets.

-This thirty-seat restaurant offers a fixed tasting menu, punctuated by the seasons.
-The place is all the rage with Montrealers.
-You could meet two other Pierres there: Foglia and Elliott Trudeau, often passing through to taste the menus of young chefs.
+This restaurant, with about thirty seats, offers a fixed tasting menu, punctuated by the seasons.
+The place is a hit with Montreal's elite.
+Two other Pierres were often found there: Foglia and Elliott Trudeau, who often visited to sample the menus of the young chefs.

-Florent and Pierre are living a waking dream until the day a journalist ruins the well-kept secret.
-The authorities are notified and the team is forced to close the restaurant.
+Florent and Pierre are living a waking dream until the day a journalist spoils their well-kept secret.
+The authorities are alerted and the team is forced to close the restaurant.

-I leave Mr. Foglia rightly indignant on the subject.
+I will leave Mr. Foglia to express his indignation on the subject.

-A few decades later, in 2020 and in the midst of a pandemic, it was then Pierre's son (me) who decided to open a new kind of restaurant.
-Like my father, I want to share gastronomy and my love of the table.
+A few decades later, in 2020 and in the midst of a pandemic, it was Pierre's son (me) who decided to open a new kind of restaurant.
+Like my father, I want to share gastronomy and my love of food.

-Despite the fact that he goes to the Jean-Talon Market every morning and prepares a different meal for every day of the year, Pierre has not set foot in a professional kitchen for 30 years… Until day when I force him to work with us.
-He thus becomes the first employee of Menu Extra!
+Despite going to the Jean-Talon Market every morning and preparing a different meal for every day of the year, Pierre hadn't set foot in a professional kitchen for 30 years...
+Until the day I forced him to work with us.
+He became Menu Extra's first employee!

-During the beginnings, Pierre comes to lend a hand to the small team in the kitchen; Francis & Camilo.
-Eternal curious, he learns all the stages of the famous duck pithiviers and koulibiac.
-Young chefs are inspired by his meticulousness and patience.
+During the initial stages, Pierre came to help the small kitchen team: Francis & Camilo.
+Eternally curious, he learned every step of the famous duck pithiviers and koulibiac.
+The young chefs were inspired by his attention to detail and patience.
 Thus was born the legend of Pierre Demers, the sexiest man in town.

-One day, the 30-seat gourmet restaurant will be back, and the most important Pierre will eat there like a king.
+One day, the 30-seat gourmet restaurant will return, and the most important Pierre will eat like a king.

 Kisses Dad,